CommandFusion/CFLinkJS/README.markdown

 ## Usage

+There are two builds of the API available:

+1. **[cflink.min.js](https://raw.github.com/CommandFusion/CFLinkJS/master/cflink.min.js)** - This is is the minified build of the API, which uses less resources and is recommended for final testing and deployment.
+1. **[cflink.js](https://raw.github.com/CommandFusion/CFLinkJS/master/cflink.js)** - This build should be used for testing purposes.
+Before reporting any bugs, please try using this build so that any error messages printed out in the [JavaScript debugger](http://www.commandfusion.com/docs/scripting/debug.html) are easier for us to trace.

-To use the CFLink JS API, you need to include the [cflink.js](https://raw.github.com/CommandFusion/CFLinkJS/master/cflink.js) file into your guiDesigner project via Edit > Project Properties > Script Manager.
+To use the CFLink JS API, you need to include the CFLink JavaScript (.js) file into your guiDesigner project via Edit > Project Properties > Script Manager.

 Then you create your own JavaScript file for your iViewer programming, and add it to the Script Manager also.